plotly/plotly.py-docs/python/scatter-plots-on-maps.md

 ### Geographical Scatter Plot with px.scatter_geo

-For data available as a tidy pandas DataFrame, use `px.scatter_geo` for a geographical scatter plot.
+For data available as a tidy pandas DataFrame, use the [Plotly Express](/python/next/plotly-express/) function `px.scatter_geo` for a geographical scatter plot.
 The `size` argument is used to set the size of markers from a given column of the DataFrame.

 ```python
 import plotly.express as px